WFU-HPC/deac-docs/source/cluster-sla.rst

 * Upon the end of the initial purchase period, the HPC Team will review usage of DEAC Storage with the purchasing party and determine next steps.

-    * If a Storage purchase is not renewed, quotas will be reset to their default amount and excess data will require migration, deletion, or :ref:`archival<sec.sla.sdm.data_retention_archival>`.
+    * If a Storage SSU purchase is not renewed, quotas will be reset to their default amount and excess data will require migration, deletion, or :ref:`archival<sec.sla.sdm.data_retention_archival>`.
+    * For WFU UC/GSAS researchers, data archival is conducted at no cost by the HPC Team; therefore, archive costs and retention periods should not be factored into Storage SSU purchases. sts